aaylafetzer/CloneGitProfile/README.md

 # CloneGitProfile

-A quick Python script to clone your GitHub, GitLab, or BitBucket profile to a Code folder in your Windows Documents folder
+A quick Python script to clone your GitHub or GitLab profile to a folder
 ## Usage
+Use --github or --gitlab to specify which service your account is hosted on